crypticminds/ColdStorage/README.md

 ## @Freeze Annotation

-Annotate your class using the freeze annotation to apply caching logic on top of all the methods present in the class.
+Annotate your class using the freeze annotation to apply caching logic on top of all the public methods present in the class.

 ```kotlin
 @Freeze(generatedClassName = "MyBeautifulCacheLayer")